peterjoseph/Reeve/readme.md

 ![](https://i.imgur.com/8vZAbJs.png)

-# Kettlebell
+# Reeve

-### A **MERN** Stack implementation for production environments.
+### Web application scaffolding for production environments.

-Kettlebell is a boilerplate that assists developers in reducing the setup time required to build production-ready scalable web applications.
+Reeve is a boilerplate that assists developers in reducing the setup time required to build production-ready scalable web applications.

-The boilerplate is based on a MERN stack implementation (MongoDB, Express, React, NodeJS) and includes a number of additional features built-in to speed up development.